janbruedigam/GraphBasedSystems.jl/README.md

 [![Build Status](https://github.com/janbruedigam/GraphBasedSystems.jl/workflows/CI/badge.svg)](https://github.com/janbruedigam/GraphBasedSystems.jl/actions?query=workflow%3ACI)
 [![codecov](https://codecov.io/gh/janbruedigam/GraphBasedSystems.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/janbruedigam/GraphBasedSystems.jl)

-A package for efficiently solving linear systems of equations based on graph properties.
-Any matrix representing an underlying real-world system can be represented by a graph, for example a mechanical system, chemical molecules, neural networks, ...
-The code of the package is currently used for the robotics simulator [Dojo.jl](https://github.com/dojo-sim/Dojo.jl)
+A package for efficiently solving block-based linear systems of equations based on graph properties.
+Any matrix representing an underlying real-world system can be represented by a graph, for example mechanical system, robots, chemical molecules, ...
+The package is currently used for the robotics simulator [Dojo.jl](https://github.com/dojo-sim/Dojo.jl)

-By providing the adjacency matrix of a graph-based system, the `GraphBasedSystems` package can automatically exploit the existing sparsity when solving the linear system to speed up calculations.
+By providing the adjacency matrix of a graph-based system, the `GraphBasedSystems` package can automatically exploit existing sparsity when solving the linear system to speed up calculations.
 Currently, the LDU, LU, LDLt, and LLt decomposition/backsubstitution are implemented.
 LLt is currently slow due to memory allocations.

 ```julia
 using GraphBasedSystems